AnaWaldila/dcad_app/README.md

  <b>Figure 13:</b> DCAD - About Material Window and Using App Window
 </p>

-Finally, the last button "Sobre o Aplicativo" (about the app), show a informations about the institution and developers.
+Finally, the last button "Sobre o Aplicativo" (about the app), shows information about the institution and the developers.

 <div>
 <img src="Figures/10.png" width="25%" hspace="5">
 </div>
 <p>
- <b>Figure 15:</b> DCAD - About the App Window
+ <b>Figure 15:</b> DCAD - About the App
 </p>

 DCAD software has a Brazilian Registration in INPI (Instituto Nacional de Propriedade Industrial) and the registration number is BR 51 2016 000973-0.